piyali-bedagkar/piyali-bedagkar/README.md

 <h1 align="center">Hi there, I'm Piyali Bedagkar</h1>
-<h3 align="center">Aspiring Data Scientist | AI Researcher | Data Analyst</h3>

 ---

 🎓 Master's in Information Systems @ University of Maryland
 🎯 Ex-Data Quality Analyst @ Virtusa | RA @ UMD on AI in EdTech
-📡 Honors in IoT with B.E. in Computer Science
+📡 Bachelors in Computer Science with Honors in IoT

 ---